vitessio/website/content/en/docs/user-guides/table-migration.md

 ```
 # TODO: can we do this without the json files??
+# @sugu suggested we use the ALTER syntax for vschema if it can work here.
 vtctlclient -server localhost:15999 ApplyVSchema -vschema_file vschema_commerce_vsplit.json commerce
 vtctlclient -server localhost:15999 ApplyVSchema -vschema_file vschema_customer_vsplit.json customer
 ```